 Your super is invested in a number of markets.
 The economic climate in the past month has been highly volatile on account of the COVID-19 outbreak, and the superannuation industry has seen losses as a result.
 Withdrawing your super at this time could potentially crystallise any losses to your super, so you may want to seek financial advice before considering this pathway, as everyone has different personal financial circumstances.

-Further to this, the Government has announced a series of other measures to provide financial assistance to individuals and businesses during this crisis, such as increasing the value of income support payments and introducing new criteria for eligibility for such payments.
+Lastly, the Government has announced a series of other measures to provide financial assistance to individuals and businesses during this crisis, such as increasing the value of income support payments and introducing new criteria for eligibility for such payments.
 Please refer to the Department of the Treasury website and the ATO website for further information.

+We are currently experiencing a high volume of inquiries regarding these changes to the early access of super.
+If you have any urgent questions, please get in contact via email at email@example.com.
+Please also be patient with our Member Advocacy team, who are working their hardest to ensure that all of your enquiries are answered.
 This blog post contains general information only and does not take into account any person’s financial objectives, situation or needs.
 We recommend that you seek professional financial advice tailored to your own personal circumstances before taking any financial action.
 You should read the Product Disclosure Statement, Additional Information Booklet, Insurance Guide and Financial Services Guide before making any financial decisions regarding the Future Super super fund.